sjkp/Microsoft-teams-docs/teams/index.md

 **TODO. ritaylor comment** can we add an illustration here?

-Currently, custom tabs are supported in Microsoft Teams desktop and web applications.
+Currently, tab apps are supported in Microsoft Teams desktop and web applications.

 [Get started with tabs](gettingstarted.md)